 A few years ago, we replaced all our kitchen appliances with Energy Star appliances and are reaping the benefits of energy savings.
 However, we still have a set of washing machines that my grandmother purchased for me over 20 years ago when I was still single.
 Given the sentimental value, and the fact that they’re still going strong, I don’t have the heart to replace them.
-Unfortunately, they are energy guzzlers; my 1990s electric clothes dryer, for instance, use at least 17 percent more energy than those produced today.
+Unfortunately that makes sustainable savings in the laundry room a challenge.
+They are energy guzzlers; my 1990s electric clothes dryer, for instance, use at least 17 percent more energy than those produced today.

 Since air drying our laundry will save on energy costs, we couldn’t wait to try our MULIG drying rack.
 Even though there’s only two of us in our household, given the age of our dryer, we estimated that air drying could save us up to $125 a year, which is better off in our pockets!

-When we renovated our basement and built a brand new laundry room, it gave us the perfect space to set up the drying rack so we could lay our clothing out to dry.
+When we renovated our basement and built a brand new laundry room, it gave us the perfect space to set up a MULIG drying rack so we could lay our clothing out to dry.

 It also comes in handy for larger things like sheets, duvet covers and our KARLSTAD sofa slipcover.
 I’m not really sure why we forgot to extend the MULIG fully before snapping the picture below, but you can see it fully extended above!

 The best thing about the MULIG is that it folds neatly away until it’s needed again.
-We have the perfect spot beside the wall of PAX storage we built in my craft studio – just a stone’s throw from the laundry room.
+We have the perfect spot beside the wall of PAX storage we built in my craft studio.
+And it’s just a stone’s throw from the laundry room.

 Another way we’re saving energy in the laundry room is by economizing on the number of times we wash our KARLSTAD sofa cover.
 Our sofa came with a white slipcover so it shows the dirt pretty quickly.
 Luckily the slipcover is removable and washable.
 Here are two tricks we use to wash it less often to cut back on energy and water usage: